 If You Don’t Have Health Insurance

 You may be able to get financial help (also known as charity care) from a hospital.
-To see a hospital's policy on this, search CalHospitalCompare.org for the hospital's profile page and locate the "Discount Price Policy" link on the lower left side of the page (under the hospital's address).
-The link will take you to the hospital's website, where you can download the discount policy as well as an application, which will ask about your monthly income and expenses.
+To find out, search CalHospitalCompare.org for a hospital and locate the “Discount Price Policy” link on the Overview page.
+The link will take you to the California Office of Statewide Health Planning and Development (OSHPD), where you can download the discount price policy.
+For more information on California hospitals’ free and discount payment programs, visit the OSHPD website.

 Some hospitals offer payment plans that allow you to pay your medical bill over time at a low interest rate.
 Call the hospital’s billing office to find out about this option.

 Whether or Not You Have Health Insurance

 It’s a good idea to call the hospital’s billing office to find out what the daily rates and standard charges are for your procedure, as well as for your follow-up care.
 Read the California Health Care Foundation’s Eight Great Tips for Pricing Hospital Services for how to do this.

 The hospital’s billing representative may also be able to give you an idea of the charges that will be billed separately from the hospital’s costs, such as fees for the surgeon, radiologist, and anesthesiologist.
 When estimating the cost of your care, be sure to factor in the annual deductible and copayments for your health insurance.